UK tech experts · info@vividrepairs.co.uk

 About the Reviewer

-Vivid Repairs participates in the Amazon Associates programme.
-If you purchase through links on this page, we may earn a small commission at no extra cost to you.
-This does not influence our editorial scores or recommendations.
-We tested this CPU independently and our verdict reflects our honest assessment of the product.
+Affiliate Disclaimer: This article contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+This does not influence our editorial recommendations.

 § Trade-off